2025–26 Huddersfield Town A.F.C. season

-The 2025–26 season is the 117th season in the history of Huddersfield Town Association Football Club and their second consecutive season in League One.
-In addition to the domestic league, the club would also participate in the FA Cup, the EFL Cup, and the EFL Trophy.
+The 2025–26 season was the 117th season in the history of Huddersfield Town Association Football Club and their second consecutive season in League One.
+In addition to the domestic league, the club also participated in the FA Cup, the EFL Cup, and the EFL Trophy.

+Managerial changes

-Prior to the season starting, Lee Grant was appointed as manager on a three-year contract.
+Prior to the season starting, Lee Grant was appointed as manager on a three-year contract, But on 17 January, he was sacked after thirty six games in charge and a win rate of 41.67% Three days later, Liam Manning was appointed as the new head coach.